Life & Culture of Pre-Columbian America

 - 3 min read

-The Indigenous cultures of pre-Columbian America exemplifies Thomas Hobbs’ theories about what life would look like without government.
-Hobbs was among a few notable European philosophers to look closely into this hypothetical.
+The Indigenous cultures of pre-Columbian America exemplify Thomas Hobbes’ theories about what life would look like without government.
+Hobbes was among a few notable European philosophers to look closely into this hypothetical.
 Other philosophers include Jean-Jacques Rousseau, and John Locke.
 All of which disagreed about what life without government might look like.

-Pre-Clovis and Clovis peoples were more interested in tools than any agriculture, as historians haven’t found non-tool related evidence for anything like a large settlement, these tribes were hunters and gatherers.
-However, the American Indian tribes began engaging in agriculture and complex construction including pyramids.
-Their art, technology, and construction is comparable to the Bronze Age.
-This did not stop them from being a violent society, they simply had a more refined hierarchy and better ways to kill each other.
+Pre-Clovis and Clovis peoples were more interested in tools than any agriculture.
+As historians haven’t found non-tool related evidence for anything like a large settlement, these tribes were hunters and gatherers.
+However, the American Indian tribes began engaging in agriculture and complex construction, including pyramids.
+Their art, technology, and construction are comparable to the Bronze Age.
+This did not stop them from being a violent society; they simply had a more refined hierarchy and better ways to kill each other.

-During the time of the Incan Empire in South America, the culture, society, and State, was thriving.
-Artwork like the Nazca lines, and Moche paintings and pottery, and even some evidence of textile artwork can be found.
-The polytheistic religion of the time was violent and one of many reasons for the traditional human sacrifices, however more abstract thought was within the culture than ever.
+During the time of the Incan Empire in South America, the culture, society, and state was thriving.
+Artwork like the Nazca lines, Moche paintings and pottery, and even some evidence of textile artwork can be found.
+The polytheistic religion of the time was violent and one of many reasons for the traditional human sacrifices.
+However, more abstract thought was within the culture than ever.

 All throughout, no matter the different circumstances, pre-Columbian America was always far more violent than a modern society.
-Hobbs, Locke, and Rousseau were philosophers from 17th - 18th centuries Europe, who have studied in detail what they think life could look like without government; these indigenous cultures are a great example of what came of their hypothesis.
+Hobbes, Locke, and Rousseau were philosophers from the 17th - 18th centuries Europe, who contemplated what they thought life could look like without government; these indigenous cultures are a great example of what came of their hypothesis.

-Hobbs studied more of his own society and what his world might look like without State law than into how individual people worked.
-According to Thomas Hobbs a world without government is a world of everybody for themselves.
-We are all sociopathic killers and without police there to stop us we would kill each other in our sleep.
+Hobbes studied more of his own society and what his world might look like without State law than into how individual people worked.
+According to Thomas Hobbes, a world without government is a world of everybody for themselves.
+We are all sociopathic killers, and without the state to stop us, we would kill each other in our sleep.

-John Locke would not support this communist idealism at all, however he did have a little more cautious faith in humanity than Hobbs.
-Locke believed that through reason individuals respect others’ property, rights, liberty, and life, and that all individuals are equal and free with duties to one another.
-Locke believed if a government failed a people, it was the peoples’ rights to tear down said government, and that any government at all should only be to protect citizen’s rights, and maintain mutual respect within a society.
+John Locke would not support this communist idealism at all.
+However, he did have a little more cautious faith in humanity than Hobbes.
+Locke believed that through reason, individuals respect others’ property, rights, liberty, and life, and that all individuals are equal and free with duties to one another.
+Locke believed, if a government failed a people, it was the peoples’ right to tear down said government, and that any government at all should only be to protect citizen’s rights and maintain mutual respect within a society.
 But for government to interfere with personal rights is to take away the voices of the people and disrupt the order of natural law.

 Comments